prk-2023/vork_area/Linux/Encoder/Intro-V4L2.md

         Register a platform driver and the kernel, so it can be matched with a platform device.
     - `platform_device_register`:
         Register a platform device with the kernel, so it can be matched with a platform dirver.
-    - The kernel matches the platform device with the platform driver based on the device;s name and the driver'ssupported devices.
+    - The kernel matches the platform device with the platform driver based on the device's name and the driver'ssupported devices.
     - the kernel calls the drivers's probe function to bind the device to the driver.